Alarm clock

-An alarm clock or alarm is a clock that is designed to alert an individual or group of individuals at a specified time.
+An alarm clock or alarm is a clock that is designed to alert an individual or group of people at a specified time.
 The primary function of these clocks is to awaken people from their night's sleep or short naps; they can sometimes be used for other reminders as well.
 Most alarm clocks make sounds; some make light or vibration.
-Some have sensors to identify when a person is in a light stage of sleep, in order to avoid waking someone who is deeply asleep, which causes tiredness, even if the person has had adequate sleep.
+Some have sensors to identify when a person is in a light stage of sleep, to avoid waking someone who is deeply asleep, which causes tiredness, even if the person has had adequate sleep.
 To turn off the sound or light, a button or handle on the clock is pressed; most clocks automatically turn off the alarm if left unattended long enough.
 A classic analog alarm clock has an extra hand or inset dial that is used to show the time at which the alarm will ring.
-Alarm clock functions are also used in mobile phones, watches, and computers.

 Many alarm clocks have radio receivers that can be set to start playing at specified times, and are known as clock radios.
 Additionally, some alarm clocks can set multiple alarms.
 A progressive alarm clock can have different alarms for different times (see next-generation alarms) and play music of the user's choice.
 Most modern televisions, computers, mobile phones and digital watches have alarm functions that automatically turn on or sound alerts at a specific time.

 Types

-Traditional analogue clocks
+Traditional (analogue) clocks

-Traditional mechanical alarm clocks have one or two bells that ring by means of a mainspring that powers a gear to quickly move a hammer back and forth between the two bells or between the internal sides of a single bell.
+Traditional mechanical alarm clocks have one or two bells that ring by means of a mainspring that powers a gear to quickly move a hammer back and forth between the two bells, or between the internal sides of a single bell.
 In some models, the metal cover at back of the clock itself also functions as the bell.
 In an electronically operated bell-type alarm clock, the bell is rung by an electromagnetic circuit with an armature that turns the circuit on and off repeatedly.